List of Days of Our Lives characters introduced in the 2000s: Patrick Lockhart

+After returning to Salem he fell in love with Hope and tried to manipulate her into divorcing her husband.
+After Hope found out that she was pregnant Patrick bribed her doctor into changing test results to show that he was the father when Bo really was.
+Even with the test changes, Bo and Hope began to grow closer so Patrick tried to get Hope to go away with him.
+Hope soon learned that Patrick was working with EJ Wells and had committed many terrible crimes including being the gloved hand and murdering officer Eve Michaels.
+Soon after, Patrick kidnapped Hope and took her to an abandoned warehouse where he told her that he had only got close to her on Morgan Island because he was ordered to and that now he had been ordered by E.J. to kill her.
+Bo soon found them and when Patrick tried to leave with Hope, her water broke.
+Hope then delivered a baby girl that Patrick finally admitted it was Bo's daughter.
+Patrick is sent to prison.

 Alex North

 Alex North was portrayed by Day of Our Lives veteran Wayne Northrop from August 1, 2005, to May 24, 2006.
 Alex North was brought to Salem by John Black to help John's wife Marlena Evans recover from amnesia.
 Marlena had memories of Alex and, after discovering they had been married (North had been presumed dead after being captured on a mission in Vietnam), she chose him instead of John because Alex was controlling her mind.
 It was soon discovered that he had been an abusive husband and, after a fight with John, he was presumed dead after falling over the edge of a cliff.
 The Alex North storyline was very unpopular with viewers.

 Claire Brady

 Claire Brady was originally portrayed by identical twins Olivia and Ava White from January 2006 to December 2007 and then Alina Foley in 2008.
 In July 2015, it was announced the character would be rapidly aged with actress Olivia Rose Keegan, as part of the show's fiftieth anniversary.
 In May 2016, Keegan stated she was on contract.
 She left the role in July 2019, returning briefly on October 31 of that year, and returned again on June 1, 2020.
 Two months later, it was announced she would again vacate the role, with her last appearance being on August 11 with Isabel Durant first appearing in the role the next day.